 Replacing Window Glass | Repair | How To

-Replacing broken window glass isn't always easy.
-If you have a broken window and you are thinking about replacing it yourself, there are many things to consider before getting started.
+Replacing broken window glass can be a difficult task.
+If you have a broken window and are thinking about replacing it yourself, there are many things to consider before getting started.
 In fact, it may even end up costing more in the long run than simply calling a professional.

 Replacing Broken Window Glass: DIY vs. Calling an Expert